-Note: You may check your competitive service status by viewing your latest Notification of Personnel Action, SF-50, Block 34, Position Occupied.
-If you are currently working on a temporary or term appointment for the federal government, you are NOT eligible for this hiring category.
+*Note: You may check your competitive service status by viewing your latest Notification of Personnel Action, SF-50, Block 34, Position Occupied.

 Returned Peace Corps Volunteers who have successfully completed their service are granted one year of eligibility for federal appointments.
 Proof of eligibility must be submitted.
-For more information, please visit the Peace Corps’ Returned Peace Corps Volunteers Frequently Asked Questions page
+For more information, please visit the Peace Corps’ Returned Peace Corps Volunteers Frequently Asked Questions page.

 Selective Placement Factor